iPod touch Processor and Interface

 The iPod touch grew in popularity in its first three years, and it came close to outselling the iPhone in late 2009.
 The Apple iPad, introduced in early 2010, does most everything the iPod touch can do, but on a larger device with more features.
 Besides being able to run almost all the App Store apps, the iPad has special iBooks software so it can be an e-reader (like the Amazon Kindle).
 It also has an optional keyboard dock with a full-size keyboard.
 With the new features comes a much higher price: The iPad starts at $499 for a 16 GB model with WiFi, and the prices go as high as $829 for a 64 GB model with both WiFi and 3G.
 Time will tell whether the iPod touch can keep up its popularity as its bigger sibling hits the market.

-To learn more about iPods, iPhones, MP3 players and related topics, visit the links on the next page.
+To learn more about iPods, iPhones, MP3 players and related topics, visit the links below.